horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

    - The other group was against increasing the block size and insisted on addressing the scalability via other means.
 The group argued that increasing block size provides a temporary fix and won't solve the problem in the long run.

-While this disagreement was at the center there were many other factors both technical and social which led to the split of opinion around the problem.
-As a result, the original Bitcoin community which had been united since 2009 has split into two camps.
+While the block size limit was at the center of the argument there were many other factors both technical and social which led to the split of opinion.
+As a result, the original Bitcoin community which had been united since 2009 has divided into two camps.

 This disagreement resulted in the split of the Bitcoin network and the emergence of Bitcoin Cash blockchain and its native cryptocurrency BCH.
+The group which was in favor of larger block size limit has split from the Bitcoin community and created Bitcoin Cash.

 ## 2. Bitcoin Cash Fork

-As cryptocurrencies are open-source and no entity has exclusive rights ove the code powering them, anyone can create a duplicate via a simple process known as ['fork'](https://en.wikipedia.org/wiki/Fork_(software_development)) and then market it as another product.
+As cryptocurrencies are open-source and no entity has exclusive rights ove the code powering them, anyone can create a duplicate via a simple process known as ['fork'](https://en.wikipedia.org/wiki/Fork_(software_development)) and market it as another product.

-The fork is a technical term in software engineering used to describe the process of deriving one software product from another.
+The term fork is a technical term in software engineering and used to describe the process of deriving one software product from another.

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/bch-fork-l.png)